Frequently asked questions

 About LLCR

-The platform tracks key compliance items including Gas Safety Certificates, Electrical Installation Condition Reports (EICRs), Energy Performance Certificates (EPCs), deposit protection records, tenancy checks, and other legal obligations.
+It is also a compliance management platform for self-managing landlords in the United Kingdom, providing a structured, centralised system for recording, monitoring, and managing legal compliance for residential lets.
+The platform tracks Gas Safety Certificates, Electrical Installation Condition Reports (EICRs), Energy Performance Certificates (EPCs), deposit protection records, tenancy checks, and other legal obligations.
 It calculates a compliance status for each property, issues reminders before expiry dates, and maintains an audit trail of activity across your portfolio.

 LLCR is designed for self-managing landlords in the UK who wish to maintain clearer oversight of their compliance position without relying on memory, spreadsheets, or fragmented paper records.
 It is suitable for landlords managing a single property through to those managing twenty or more.